Interstate 310 (Louisiana): History

 I-310 was originally planned, along with I-510, as part of Interstate 410, a southern beltway around the New Orleans metro area.
 In 1977, I-410 was canceled and the two Interstates were split into their current components.
 The Hale Boggs Memorial Bridge was completed in October 1983 and was the first portion of I-310 to open.
 The west bank approach, extending to US 90 in Boutte was opened in March 1988, followed in July 1991 by the east bank approach as far as US 61.
 I-310 was completed on May 7, 1993 when the final section between US 61 and I-10, including much of the LaBranche Wetlands Bridge, was opened to traffic.

 Future

-Future plans for I-310 are to relocate the southern end of the interstate to connect with the future extension of I-49 from Lafayette to New Orleans.
+Future plans for I-310 are to extend the interstate to connect with the future extension of I-49 from Lafayette to New Orleans.
 Another proposal in the Louisiana Statewide Transportation Plan proposes an extension of the Earhart Expressway (Louisiana Highway 3139) westward from Dickory Avenue to I-310, to serve as a freeway alternative to I-10.

-With discussions of extending I-510 across the Mississippi River, there is speculation of reviving the idea of a connection between I-310 and I-510.